indexmod/indexmod/pages/deinichenko-andrei.md

 ## From the Autobiography

 > I became a journalist by chance.
-I worked for several years as a Fashion Editor at **GQ** in **Moscow** and experimented with media at the **New Media Department** of **MSU**.
+I worked for several years as a Fashion Editor at **GQ** and experimented with media at the **New Media Department**.
 Since then, I’ve been interested in visual design and multimedia objects — including eco-hotel capsules, interior robots, and other digital creatures.